Discriminative calibration: Check Bayesian computation from simulations and flexible classifier: Experiments

 \section{Experiments}

-\paragraph{Closed-form example.} Consider a multivariate normal parameter prior $\theta \in \R^d \sim \mathrm{MVN}(\mathbf{0}, \mathrm{Id}_{d})$ and a normal data model $y | \theta \sim \mathrm{MVN}(\theta, \Sigma)$, so the exact posterior $p(\theta|y)$ is explicit.
+\textbf{Closed-form example.} Consider a multivariate normal parameter prior $\theta \in \R^d \sim \mathrm{MVN}(\mathbf{0}, \mathrm{Id}_{d})$ and a normal data model $y | \theta \sim \mathrm{MVN}(\theta, \Sigma)$, so the exact posterior $p(\theta|y)$ is explicit.
 In the experiments, we use neural nets to train binary \eqref{eq:binary_class} or symmetric multiclass classifiers \eqref{eq_exchange}, which we generally recommend.
 We assume the inference posterior $\log q(\theta|y)$ is known and added to the classifier.

 \emph{Legitimacy of testing}.
 First, to validate our hypothesis test under the null, we use true inference $q(\theta|y) = p(\theta|y)$.
 With $d=16$, we simulate $S=500$ draws of $(\theta, y) \sim p(\theta, y)$, then generate true posterior $\tilde \theta_m \sim p(\theta|y)$, and run our binary-classifier and obtain a permutation $p$-value.
 We repeat this testing procedure 1000 times to obtain the distribution of the $p$-values under the null, which is uniform as shown in Fig.~\ref{fig:pnull}, in agreement with Thm.~\ref{thm_test}.
-Because $\theta$ has $d$ dimensions, a SBC rank test on each margin separately is invalid without adjustment, and would require Bonferroni corrections.
+Because $\theta$ has $d$ dimensions, a SBC rank test on each margin separately is invalid without adjustment, and would require Bonferroni corrections. \\ \emph{Power}.

-\emph{Power}.
 We consider two sampling corruptions: (i) bias, where we add a scalar noise (0.01 to 0.2) to each dimension of the true posterior mean, (ii) variance, where we inflate the true posterior covariance matrix by multiplying a scalar factor (0.8 to 1.2).
 We compare our discriminative tests to a Bonferroni-corrected SBC chi-squared rank-test.
 In both settings, we fix a 5\% type-I error and compute the power from 1000 repeated tests.
 Fig.~\ref{fig:power} shows that our method has uniformly higher power than SBC, sometimes as good as SBC with a 10 times bigger simulation sample size.

 \emph{Divergence estimate}.
 The left panel of Fig.~\ref{fig:div} validates Thm.~\ref{thm:divergece}: We run a weighted binary classifier on the Gaussian simulations with a scalar bias 1 or 2 added to the posterior mean in $q$.
 As the number of simulations $S$ grows, the learned classifier quickly approaches the optimal, and the prediction ability matches the theory truth (dashed line): the Jensen-Shannon divergence between $p(\theta|y)$ and $q(\theta|y)$.
 The right panel validates Thm.~\ref{thm_asymptotic}: With a fixed simulation size $S$ , we increase $M$, the number of posterior draws from $q$, and run a multiclass classification.
 When $M$ is big, the estimated divergence converges from below to the dashed line, which is the theory limit KL$(p(\theta|y), q(\theta|y))$ in Thm.~\ref{thm_asymptotic}.